openAgile/CommitStream.Web.Tests/src/tests/performance/README.md

 to execute a particular test.
 The tests can create extra processes and generate a flood of requests whereby simulating multiple computers sending and attempting to execute and test Commitstream functionality.

-When running the Commitstream tests via the `npm run ca` command a file `performanceData.txt` is generated in the folder `CommitStream.Web.Tests/config`.
+When running the Commitstream tests via the `npm run ca` command a file named `performanceData.txt` is generated in the folder
+`CommitStream.Web.Tests/config`.
 This file contains a list of the VCSs that Commitstream supports.
 Each VCS is prepended with the bash command `export` and appended with `" '=SOME_IDENTIFIER' "`